 The explosion affected an area of 2.6 square miles.
 The destruction was limited by Nagasaki’s location in narrow valleys between mountains.
 The casualties from both bombings were 90,000-146,000 people in Hiroshima and 39,000-80,000 in Nagasaki.

 Bombing of Dresden

-From 13 to 15 February 1945, 722 British Royal Air Force and 527 United States Army Air Forces bombers made four raids that dropped about 400 bombs and incendiary devices on Dresden.
+From 13 to 15 February 1945, 722 British Royal Air Force and 527 United States Army Air Forces bombers made four raids that dropped about 4,000 tons of bombs and incendiary devices on Dresden.
 The firestorm that arose after this destroyed the city center, turning it into ruins and a mass grave.

 Among military historians, there is disagreement about the justification for this attack.
 According to the Allies, the main objective of the airstrike was a large communications and railway junction that contained a large number of military factories.
 According to various estimates, between 22,700-25,000 civilians were killed during the bombing.

 On November 14, 1940, 515 German Heinkel He 111’s almost destroyed the British city of Coventry, which was a major center of the defense industry.
 Within 11 hours, bombers dropped 550 tons of high explosive bombs, including 36,000 incendiary bombs, on the city.
 They also dropped 50 parachute mines, of which 20 were incendiary petroleum mines.

 4,330 houses were completely destroyed, as well as three-quarters of all factories, the railway, and communications.
 According to various estimates, 568 people were killed and 865 were injured.
 Over the next two years, the city of Coventry was bombed more than 40 times, killing another 1,236 people.

 Bombing of London